kivy/kivy/doc/sources/gsoc.rst

 * Plyer:

-  Mentors: Gabriel Pettier, Akshay Arora
+  Mentors: Gabriel Pettier, Akshay Arora, Alexander Taylor
   Requirements: Access to linux, windows, Mac OsX, ios device, android device.
+  Task level: Intermediate/Advnced
+  Desired Skills: Familiarity with Pyjnius, PyObjus...

   The idea is to provide a stable API to the user for accessing features of your desktop or mobile device, such as Accelerometer, GPS, SMS, Contact,